 Since dogs obviously can't tell us when they're not feeling well, it's important to be aware of

 signs your dog is sick, so you can come to their rescue, and take them to a vet when necessary.
+“We usually don't actually see clinical signs from them until things have been going on for a while,” says Dr. Tierra Price DVM, founder of BlackDVM Network, and shelter and emergency vet in Los Angeles.
 For many dogs, signs of illness will look the same — they won't want to eat or play, they'll have diarrhea, etc. — but any type of change is worth noting, and looking into.

 Dogs are usually pretty consistent with their behavior, so if they have any new habits or seem to be in a bad mood, it should cause you to raise an eyebrow.